What is involved in being a member of the Volunteer Panel?

 Is my participation in clinical trials voluntary?

-Participation in clinical trials is entirely voluntary.
-Joining the panel does not oblige you to take part in a clinical trial.
+Participation in paid clinical trials is entirely voluntary.
+Joining the panel does not oblige you to take part in a drug trial.
 You are able to withdraw from the Volunteer Panel at any time.